 What is Glumaine?

 Glutamine (GLN) is one of twenty amino acids the human body uses for a variety of purposes.
 Unlike most amino acids, and other nutrients, glutamine’s importance in our diet fluctuates.
 Likewise, our nutritional goals should reflect this fluctuating need.
 Which is why glutamine has become a popular dietary supplement, so it can be added to a healthy diet when our bodies require more of it.

 Also known as L-glutamine, this amino acid has one major quirk when it comes to human nutrition.
 It doesn’t fit neatly into the essential/nonessential categories of amino acids.
-Nonessential amino acids are the ones our bodies can synthesize; essential amino acids are the ones we cannot synthesize and must consume in our diet.
+Nonessential amino acids are the amino acids our bodies can synthesize; essential amino acids are the ones we cannot synthesize and must be consumed in our diet.
 Instead, glutamine is considered conditionally essential because stress and injury can lead to our body needing more than it can synthesize.